GoogleCloudPlatform/runtimes-common/integration_tests/README.md

 The integration test framework also contains support for running custom tests inside of the sample application, and reporting the results of these tests through the integration framework's report.
 This provides a convenient way of running standard and custom tests inside of the same test run.
 The test driver will make a GET request to `/custom` at the sample application's URL, and retrieve a list of test configuration specs (see below) that specify the custom tests the sample application is set up to run.
 The driver will then enter two phases for each test:
 * The Execution: the driver will make sequential requests to each of the specified paths and store the results.
 * The Validation: the results of the executions will be asserted using the provided specification.

 #### The Execution phase
-The execution can be configured using the `steps` field.
-This field will contain an array of `Step`, where each `Step` represent a request and an associated configuration, a `Step` is defined using the following schema:
+The execution can be configured using the field `steps`.
+This field contain an array of `Step`, where each `Step` represent a request and an associated configuration, a `Step` is defined using the following schema:
   * `name`: (optional) the name of the step.
   * `path`: (required) the path at which the request will be send.
   * `configuration`: (optional) the configuration of the request.
-    * `headers`: (optional) an object (key/value) representing the headers and their associated value.
+    * `headers`: (optional) an object (key/value) representing the headers and their values.
     * `method`: (optional, default to `GET`): The method to use for the request (`GET`/`POST`).
     * `content`: (optional) the body of the request.

 #### The Validation phase
 The results of the executions can be verified using the `validation` field.
-The field `match` can be used to specify an array of `key` and `pattern` (regular expressions).
+The assertions are defined in the field `match` which specify an array of `key` and `pattern` (regular expressions) to be compared.

-The `key` represent a path into the executions' results: `{step-name}.response.*{field}`.
+The `key` represent a path into the execution results: `{step-name}.response.{field}`.
+The value present at `key` will be extracted and compared with the `pattern`.
-The following fields are present into the response:
+The following fields are present in the response:
-* status: (integer) the status code of the response
+* status: (integer) the status code of the response.
-* headers: (object) key/value representing the headers' name and their values.
+* headers: (object) key/value representing the header names and their values.
 * content: (text/object) the body of the response (if the header `Content-Type` is present and contains `application/json` the `content` is interpreted as a json object otherwise as plain text).

 The schema for `validation` is the following:
 * `validation`: the validation configuration
-  * `match`: an array of the expressions to be compared
+  * `match`: an array of the expressions to be compared.
-    * `key`: a path into the steps' results.
+    * `key`: a path into the results of the steps.
-    * `pattern`: a regular expression to be matched against the value at `key`.
+    * `pattern`: a regular expression to be matched against the value at the path `key`.

 These successes/failures will then be added to the integration test framework's report.

-#### Gzip example
+#### Example: Gzip headers

-This example configuration test the presence of the gzip headers.
+This example configuration tests the presence of the gzip headers.
 The request sent by the driver to the endpoint `/gzip` will contains the header `Accept-Encoding` with the value `gzip`.
 The validation phase will verify that the response's header `Content-Encoding` contains the value `gzip`.